 BC Parks introduced the day pass system in summer 2020 as a response to the pandemic and a way to promote social distancing.
 That year, the BC government spent $900,000 to implement the day pass website software and hire staff to check passes at parking lots and trailheads.

 In 2021 and 2022, BC Parks changed the wording around day passes, saying they were needed to protect park environments and reduce large crowds.
 In summer 2021 and winter 2021/2022, the cost of implementing day passes was $1.3 million.
-BC Parks hasn’t released costs for the summer 2022 and winter 2022/23 season, but we can assume they are similar.
+BC Parks hasn’t released costs for more recent seasons, but we can assume they are similar.

 The reality is that BC Parks is grossly underfunded and has been for decades.
 That means that trails are in terrible condition because they have not been maintained.
 It also means that even though the population of the metro Vancouver area has grown by about 1 million people since 1990, almost no new trails have been built in provincial parks near Vancouver in that time.